dfeehan/dfeehan.github.io/index.md

 * [A sample size heuristic for network scale-up studies](https://arxiv.org/abs/2111.09684)
 * [Pre-analysis plan for 'Estimating adult mortality using sampled social network data: evidence from Brazil'](https://osf.io/3t7cm/) (Working paper coming soon)
 * [Inequality and fairness: A networked experiment](https://osf.io/preprints/socarxiv/at536/)
-* [Survey methods for estimating the size of weak-tie networks](https://osf.io/preprints/socarxiv/z2t4p/); revise and resubmit at *Sociological Methodology*

 **Recent and forthcoming publications**

+* [Survey methods for estimating the size of weak-tie networks](https://osf.io/preprints/socarxiv/z2t4p/); accepted at *Sociological Methodology*
 * [In a stationary population, the average lifespan of the living is a length-biased life expectancy](https://assets.ipums.org/_files/mpc/wp2020-07.pdf) (Accepted at *Demography*)

 * [Estimating adult death rates from sibling histories: A network approach](https://read.dukeupress.edu/demography/article/58/4/1525/174066/Estimating-Adult-Death-Rates-From-Sibling)